(pdf) (txt)

 • Create and design lo-fi prototypes of an ubiquitous location-based event system

-• Designed layouts of usable web-based applications first using wireframes then high fidelity mockups using PowerPoint, Photoshop and Illustrator
+• Designed layouts of usable web-based applications from wireframes to high-fidelity mockups for financial companies and local hospitals

-• Interviewed 15 participants on privacy issues in ubiquitous systems, particularly location-based applications
+• Led and planned interviews with 15 participants on privacy issues in ubiquitous systems, particularly location-based applications

 • Designed, developed and coded online computer store website using web technologies such as Flash, JavaScript, and Coldfusion in a team of 12 interns